Rocket Watts

-Mark "Rocket" Watts Jr. (born June 1, 2000) is an American college basketball player for the Oakland Golden Grizzlies of the Horizon League.
-He previously played for the Michigan State Spartans and Mississippi State Bulldogs.
+Mark A. "Rocket" Watts Jr. (born June 1, 2000) is an American professional basketball player who is currently a guard for BK Iskra Svit of the Slovak Basketball League.
+He played college basketball for the Oakland Golden Grizzlies, the Michigan State Spartans and the Mississippi State Bulldogs.

-High school career
+Early life

 Watts spent his first year of high school with Allen Academy in Detroit, Michigan.
 As a freshman, he averaged 14.1 points and led his team to a 19–3 record.
 After Allen Academy closed, Watts transferred to Old Redford Academy in Detroit for his next two years.
 While at the school, he also played with The Family Detroit on the Amateur Athletic Union (AAU) circuit.
 In his sophomore season, Watts averaged 25.6 points, 6.2 assists, and 2.8 steals per game and earned Detroit News second-team All-Area honors.

 As a junior, Watts averaged 26.8 points, 5.6 rebounds, 5.4 assists, and 3.1 steals per game, helping Old Redford Academy to a 19–6 record.
 He was a Detroit News first-team All-Area pick.
 Watts was named first-team All-State in each of his first three seasons.
 For his senior season, Watts transferred with LaMelo Ball to SPIRE Institute and Academy, a boarding prep school in Geneva, Ohio.
 On January 26, 2019, he scored a career-high 64 points, with 15 three-pointers, in a win over St. Edward High School.
 Watts, on April 29, played in the Jordan Brand Classic all-star game.

-Recruiting

 By the end of his high school career, Watts was a consensus four-star recruit and top-40 player in the 2019 class.
 On September 22, 2018, he verbally committed to play college basketball for Michigan State.
 Watts had been recruited by Michigan State head coach Tom Izzo since eighth grade.